jygjyg123/Voyagers/README.md

 ```sh
 (env)$ deactivate
 ```
-## Tests
+## Tests (Milestone 1)
  **Instruction**
- Make sure your Virtual Environment is activated.
+ - Make sure your Virtual Environment is activated.
 To run pytest `cd` into the directory where `manage.py` is and run:
 ```sh
 (env)$ pytest